helium/gateway-rs/README.md

 ### Envrionment variables

-Instead of editing paramaters in the [settings.toml](https://github.com/helium/gateway-rs/blob/main/config/settings.toml) file as described above, you can also use environment variables.
+Instead of editing parameters in the [settings.toml](https://github.com/helium/gateway-rs/blob/main/config/settings.toml) file as described above, you can also use environment variables.
 The environment variable name will be the same name as the entries in the settings file in